 The Chapter 41 law was created in 1993 by the Texas Legislature to equalize educational funding among school districts across the state.
-At the time, there was great disparity in the educational resources available for students who lived in districts without much property value and those living in wealthy districts.
+At the time, there was a great disparity in the educational resources available for students who lived in districts without much property value and those living in wealthy districts.
 The courts said that wasn’t fair and legislators responded with this plan to take money from so-called wealthy districts and distribute it to poorer school districts.

 The primary complaint with the system is that the money from Chapter 41 districts is being used to supplement state funding.
 The state now pays much less for education per pupil than the local districts.
-Chapter 41 districts argue that too much of the burden for educating students statewide falls on them.
+Chapter 41 districts argue that too much of the burden

 Why is Chapter 41 a problem for Round Rock ISD?